divjotarora/specifications/source/client-side-operations-timeout/client-side-operations-timeout.rst

 Client Side Encryption
 ~~~~~~~~~~~~~~~~~~~~~~

-If client-side encryption is enabled, the remaining ``timeoutMS`` value MUST
+If automatic client-side encryption or decryption is enabled, the remaining
-be used as the ``timeoutMS`` when executing ``listCollections`` commands to
+``timeoutMS`` value MUST be used as the ``timeoutMS`` when executing
-retrieve collection schemas, ``find`` commands to get data from the key
+``listCollections`` commands to retrieve collection schemas, ``find``
+commands to get data from the key vault, and any commands against
-vault, and any commands against mongocryptd.
-It MUST also be used as the
+mongocryptd.
+It MUST also be used as the request timeout for HTTP requests
-request timeout for HTTP requests against KMS servers to decrypt data keys.
+against KMS servers to decrypt data keys.
+When sending a command to
-When sending a command to mongocryptd, drivers MUST NOT append a
+mongocryptd, drivers MUST NOT append a ``maxTimeMS`` field.
+This is to ensure
-``maxTimeMS`` field.
-This is to ensure that a ``maxTimeMS`` field can be
+that a ``maxTimeMS`` field can be safely appended to the command after it has
-safely appended to the command after it has been marked by mongocryptd and
+been marked by mongocryptd and encrypted by libmongocrypt.
+To determine
-encrypted by libmongocrypt.
-To determine whether or not the server is a
+whether or not the server is a mongocryptd, drivers MUST check that the
-mongocryptd, drivers MUST check that the ``iscryptd`` field in the server's
-description is ``true``.
+``iscryptd`` field in the server's description is ``true``.

+For explicit encryption and decryption, the ``ClientEncryptionOpts`` options
+type used to construct `ClientEncryption
+<../client-side-encryption/client-side-encryption.rst#clientencryption>`_
+instances MUST support a new ``timeoutMS`` option, which specifies the timeout
+for all operations executed on the ``ClientEncryption`` object.

 See `maxTimeMS is not added for mongocryptd`_.